Pro bono means ‘for the public good’. It is often used to describe professional work undertaken voluntarily and without payment.

 Personal Support Unit

 A campaigning organisation dedicated to combatting homelessness and assisting with housing related problems.
-Provides student volunteers with training to enable them to provide assistance and administrative support to Shelter caseworkers and solicitors in relation their work on housing, debt, welfare benefits and community care matters.
+It provides student volunteers with training to enable them to provide assistance and administrative support to Shelter caseworkers and solicitors in relation their work on housing, debt, welfare benefits and community care matters.

 Slater & Gordon

-One of the UK's largest law firms with offices nationwide, including Manchester.
-Providing legal expertise in a wide range of personal legal services including family law, personal injury, wills and probate, employment law and a full service of business affairs.
+One of the UK's largest law firms providing legal expertise in a wide range of personal legal services including family law, personal injury, wills and probate and employment law, also run a legal advice line.